 The Risk Committee reports directly to the Board.
-It comprises a mixture of executive and nonexecutive directors together with the Risk and Compliance Managers, and is regularly attended by operational managers from across the business.
-It provides regular scrutiny of the Risk and Compliance function.
+It comprises a mixture of executive and non-executive directors together with the Risk Manager and is regularly attended by operational managers from across the business, including the Compliance Manager.
+It provides regular scrutiny of the Risk and Compliance functions.
 The committee includes members of the Audit Committee to ensure the two committees are aligned.

-The third line of defence is an independent outsourced internal audit function which allows us to have access to a range of specialist skills and best practice knowledge which reports directly to the Audit Committee.
-The function agrees an annual audit plan with the Audit Committee and the Board and conducts risk-based audits throughout the organisation during the year.
+The third line of defence is an independent outsourced internal audit function which allows Westfield Health to have access to a range of specialist skills and best practice knowledge which reports directly to the Audit Committee.
+The function agrees an annual audit plan with the Audit Committee and the Board and conducts risk-based audits throughout the Group during the year.